Examples¶

 Stub implementations for the tools and helpers referenced by

-research_agent.yaml (compress_history, web_search, webpage_reader,
+research_agent.yaml (compress_history, web_search, webpage_reader).

-summarize).
 Ship-quality replacements would call real services; these

 just return formatted strings so the agent loop has something to do.